brycegreene20/Secure-User-Retriever/README.md

 # Secure-User-Retriever
-Here’s a detailed **README.md** file for your project, explaining what was done, how to validate, and test the implementation.

----

-# NOC List Project

 This project retrieves a list of VIP user IDs from the BADSEC server using three implementations: Python, Ruby, and Go.
 The project includes retry logic, error handling, and JSON-formatted output of the user IDs.

 ---